 The second keynote talk, ‘The Grace of Failing’ was delivered by Andy Keen-Downs, CEO of PACT.
 Guiding us through 3 examples from his career, Andy reflected on how occasions professional failure can allow us to grow.
 Speaking in the context of charity leadership, he suggested it is those we are called to serve that will remind us of our role and purpose and encouraged listeners to be intentional about building a team that helps fulfil the charity’s vision.
 Andy also shared details of a recent PACT project exploring the impact of parents’ incarceration on children and young adults.
 Responses from focus groups had been dramatized as a way to acknowledge and communicate young people’s experiences to wider audiences.

-CSAN also expresses heartfelt thanks to Carol Hill, Director of Catholic Care (Diocese of Leeds), our outgoing Chair who has served in this position for many years, and also to CCLA for hosting CSAN for this event.
+CSAN also expresses heartfelt thanks to Carol Hill, Director of Catholic Care (Diocese of Leeds), our outgoing Chair who has served in this position for many years and to CCLA for hosting the event.